In the Skin of a Lion: The Searcher

 As a young man, Patrick leaves the profession that killed his father and sets out to find the vanished millionaire Ambrose Small.
 This leads him to Small's mistress Clara Dickens and to a relationship with her.
 Eventually, Patrick loses interest in finding Small, hoping only to remove Clara from Small.
 Clara tells Patrick that she will leave him to go after Small and warns him not to follow her.
 Patrick is broken-hearted.
 Three years later, Clara's friend Alice unexpectedly arrives and tells Patrick that Clara's mother might know where Clara is.
 Patrick sets out to search for Clara.
 On meeting Clara's mother, Patrick learns that Clara and Small are living in his old hometown.
 Patrick finds Small living in a house owned by a timber company, and Small attempts to set him on fire—once by dropping kerosene on him and then by throwing a Molotov cocktail.
-Patrick escapes to his hotel room and is visited by Clara, who dresses his wounds and makes love to him before returning to Small.
+Patrick escapes to his hotel room and is visited by Clara, who dresses his wounds and has sex with him before returning to Small.